indrekots/indrekots.github.io/_posts/articles/2017-02-18-why-i-dont-use-field-injection-anymore.md

 ---
 layout: post
-title: "To use field injection or not to use field injection?"
+title: "To field inject, or not to field inject?"
 excerpt:
 modified: 2017-02-18 22:22:57 +0200
 categories: articles